Richard Dawkins' 8-buttoned Creation Machine

 + if more uniform: stars, star clusters, galaxies and galactic clusters could never form

-– if less uniform: the universe would quickly have become “over-run” with black holes and be predominantly devoid of stars essential for life
+– if less uniform: universe would quickly have become “over-run” with black holes and be mainly devoid of stars essential for life

-+ If much closer, tidal waves would be 1,000 times greater than they are today
++ If much closer, tidal waves would be hundreds of times greater than they are today

-– If much further away, earth's day would be only 8 hours long; winds and hurricanes would be considerably greater; oceans would not be chemical-rich and therefore inadequate for life
+– If much further away, earth's day would be only a few hours long; hurricanes and tidal waves would be considerably greater; oceans would not be chemical-rich and therefore inadequate for life

 + Freezing temperatures would not permit life to survive, or even to develop